John van den Brom

-Joseph Anthonius John van den Brom (born 4 October 1966) is a Dutch professional football manager and former player who is currently the manager of Eredivisie side FC Twente.
+Joseph Anthonius John van den Brom (born 4 October 1966) is a Dutch professional football manager and former player who is currently the manager of Eredivisie side Twente.

 As a player, he played for Vitesse, Ajax, De Graafschap and Istanbulspor.
 After his playing career, Van den Brom became a manager.
 He worked as a head coach for AGOVV Apeldoorn (2007–2010), ADO Den Haag (2010–2011), Vitesse (2011–2012) and Anderlecht (2012–2014).
-After managing AZ for five years, he moved to take charge of FC Utrecht from the 2019–20 season.
+After managing AZ for five years, he moved to take charge of Utrecht from the 2019–20 season.

 Playing career

 Club career

 Born in Amersfoort, Netherlands, Van den Brom started his career at the amateurs of APWC in Amersfoort before signing as a professional footballer for Vitesse in 1986.
 After seven seasons with Vitesse, playing 225 games and scoring 80 goals, he made the move to Dutch giants Ajax, where he played for two seasons before moving abroad with Turkish side Istanbulspor.
 He returned to Vitesse after one season, and spent another five seasons there before signing for De Graafschap for his final season, retiring from playing in 2003.